Enhancing LLMs for Power System Simulations: A Feedback-driven Multi-agent Framework: Introduction

-To bridge this gap and enhance LLMs' capability in power system simulations, this paper proposes a modular, feedback-driven, multi-agent framework that integrates several innovative strategies, as shown in Fig. \ref{fig:wholeframework}.
-Accordingly, this paper contributes in the following ways: \begin{itemize} \item We propose an enhanced RAG module with an adaptive query planning strategy and a triple-based structure (i.e. linking options, functions, and their dependencies) for the knowledge base.
-This module not only expands the LLM's accessible knowledge in an efficient and cost-effective manner, but also enables LLMs to better identify and interpret simulation functions, options, and their logical relationships than the standard RAG. \item We develop an enhanced reasoning module by leveraging simulation-specific expertise, chain-of-thought prompting (CoT) and few-shot prompting.
-This module enables LLMs to fully understand their role, assigned tasks, reasoning pathways, and contextual knowledge (including retrieved information) in simulation tasks, thereby strengthening their reasoning capabilities when generating simulation code. \item We further propose a feedback-driven, multi-agent framework that integrates the enhanced RAG and reasoning modules with an environmental interaction and error-correction mechanism.
-This framework facilitates both action execution and feedback reception, providing responsive error signals to initiate adaptive adjustments for the RAG and reasoning modules to automatically correct errors, thereby enhancing the reliability of simulation outcomes. \item Through testing across various strategies, simulation environments, and a diverse range of tasks, we reveal that even the latest LLM, o1-preview, struggles with power system simulation tasks, including those involving well-established tools like \LaTeXstyle{MATPOWER}, despite prior exposure in the pre-training of the LLM.
-We further reveal that high simulation success rates depend on the cumulative effect of multiple strategies.
-Following this idea, our framework demonstrates high success rates, enabling cost-effective, rapid task completion, thereby providing a scalable tool for power system researchers. \end{itemize}
+To bridge this gap and enhance LLMs' capability in power system simulations, this paper proposes a modular, feedback-driven, multi-agent framework.
+It integrates several innovative strategies, as shown in Fig.~\ref{fig:wholeframework}.
+Accordingly, this paper contributes in the following ways: \begin{itemize}[leftmargin=10pt] \item {It proposes} an enhanced RAG module with an adaptive query planning strategy and a triple-based structure ({i.e.,} linking options, functions, and their dependencies) for the knowledge base.
+This module expands the LLM's accessible knowledge in an efficient and cost-effective manner.
+Also, it enables LLMs to better identify and interpret simulation functions, options, and their logical relationships than the standard RAG. \item {It develops} an enhanced reasoning module by leveraging simulation-specific expertise, chain-of-thought prompting (CoT) and few-shot prompting.
+This module enables LLMs to fully understand their role, assigned tasks, reasoning pathways, and contextual knowledge (including retrieved information) in simulation tasks.
+Therefore, it strengthens their reasoning capabilities when generating simulation code. \item It further proposes a feedback-driven, multi-agent framework.
+It integrates the enhanced RAG and reasoning modules with an environmental interaction and error-correction mechanism.
+This framework facilitates both action execution and feedback reception.
+It provides responsive error signals to initiate adaptive adjustments for the RAG and reasoning modules to automatically correct errors, thereby enhancing the reliability of simulation outcomes. \item Through testing across various strategies, simulation environments, and a diverse range of tasks, this paper reveals that even the latest LLM, o1-preview, struggles with power system simulation tasks, including those involving well-established tools like \LaTeXstyle{MATPOWER}, despite prior exposure in the pre-training of the LLM.
+This paper further reveals that high simulation success rates depend on the cumulative effect of multiple strategies.
+Following this idea, the proposed framework demonstrates high success rates, enabling cost-effective, rapid task completion.
+It, therefore, provides a scalable tool for power system researchers. \end{itemize}